Ultra-low fouling: Making ultra-low fouling surfaces

 In aqueous environments the alternative is to use high-energy hydrophilic coatings; whose chains become hydrated by the surrounding water and physically bar adsorbates.
-The most commonly used hydrophilic coating is poly ethylene glycol (PEG) due to its low cost.
+The most commonly used hydrophilic coating is polyethylene glycol (PEG) due to its low cost.
 On the other hand, PEG is highly susceptible to oxidation, which eventually destroys its hydrophilic properties.

 Hydrophilic surfaces are generally created one of two ways; the first being physisorption of an amphiphilic diblock co-polymer where the hydrophobic block adsorbs to the surface, leaving the hydrophilic block available for anti-fouling purposes.
-The second way is via surface initiated polymerization techniques which has been greatly influence by the development of controlled radical polymerization techniques such as Atom Transfer Radical Polymerization (ATRP).
+The second way is via surface initiated polymerization techniques which has been greatly influence by the development of controlled radical polymerization techniques such as atom transfer radical polymerization (ATRP).
 The physisorption results in mushroom regimes leaving much of the surface area of the hydrophilic polymer coiled up on itself while the grafting from approach results in highly ordered, tailorable, brush polymers.
 A film that is either too thick or too thin will adsorb particles onto the surface, therefore film thickness becomes an important parameter in the synthesis of ultra-low fouling surfaces.
 Film thickness is determined by three factors that can be tailored individually to produce the desired thickness: one being the length of the polymer chains, the second being the grafting density and the last being the solvent concentration during polymerization.
 The length of the chains is easily manipulated by varying the degree of polymerization by changing the ratio of initiator to monomer.
 The grafting density can be adjusted through varying the density of initiator on the surface.
 Film thickness can be theoretically calculated by the equation below;

 where $L_o$ is the thickness of the brush, $n$ is the number of segments in the polymer chain, $l$ is the average length of the grafted polymer chains, and $\Gamma$ is the grafting density.

 If long polymer chains are used then a relatively sparse grafting density can be employed, but if the chains are short, a high grafting density is necessary.
 Furthermore, solvent concentration during polymerization affects both of these factors.
 Low concentration yields high-density short brush polymers, while high concentration results in low-density long polymers.
 Eventually, increasing solvent concentration creates a surface prone to fouling.

 Due to the eventual degradation of the polyethylene glycol (PEG) anti-fouling surfaces, new techniques employ zwitterionic polymers containing carboxybetaine or sulfobetaine due to their comparable hydration by water.
 Zwitterions can be used to solve the fouling complications that arise from using PDMS, for PDMS is readily functionalized by zwitterionic polymers such as Poly(carboxybetaine methacrylate) (pCBMA).
 This allows for a cheap, readily available substrate (PDMS) to be easily converted into an anti-fouling surface.